 Although they will tolerate confinement they will do much better if they can have access to range at least every other day.
 Whilst she is out ranging she is a friendly chicken that will be docile with other flock members.

-She is a useful addition to your flock as they are a smart bird and will always be looking out for predator.
+She is a useful addition to your flock as she is a smart bird and will always be looking out for predators.

 Of course one of the biggest reasons to keep this chicken is their beautiful blue eggs.

 Ameraucanas are best described as friendly and inquisitive.

 These chickens are cheery, laid back and sunny – they tend to avoid trouble if they can.